 Half time: Newcastle

 64 mins.
 A deflected shot from Guerrero

-that looped over Harper into the Leazes goal - the keeper appearing to
+looped off Aaron Hughes, over Steve Harper and into the Leazes goal - the goalkeeper appearing to

 Full time: Newcastle 0 Athletic Bilbao

 about new boy Laurent Robert:

 inspiration, he had moments of genius.
 He looked what

 know how to get the ball to him more often.
 That's quite easily remedied

 was a disappointing match for me because we faded so badly in the second

 defeat in six games, but I've let the players know what I feel about it.